 - Related expenses like travelling costs to receive treatment

 - Loss of earnings and employment perks which covers bonuses or promotions

 - Anxiety caused by your accident which would have an impact on the compensation awarded

-Typical payouts for a personal injury can vary depending on the severity of the injury and how it impacts your everyday life and all the out of pocket expenses you incur as a direct result of having been injured.
+Typical payouts for a personal injury can vary depending on the severity of the injury, the type of accident and how it impacts your everyday life and all the out of pocket expenses you incur as a direct result of having been injured.
 However, typical payouts for personal injury to a hand are shown below:

 |Hand Injuries||Total or Effective Loss of Both Hands||£132,040 to £189,110|